 Including online pop-ups into your business strategy is a powerful way to drive revenue and make an impact in a short-term way.
 Now, that’s a real superpower!

 For more information on including pop-up stores into your customer offerings, schedule a quick demo with our Team!

-OrderMyGear is an industry-leading sales tool, empowering dealers, distributors, decorators, and brands to create custom online pop-up stores to sell branded products and apparel.
-Since 2008, OMG has been on a mission to simplify the process of selling customized merchandise to groups and improve the ordering experience.
-With easy-to-use tools, comprehensive reporting, and unmatched support, the OMG platform powers online stores for over 3,500 clients generating more than $1.5 billion in online sales.
+OrderMyGear (OMG) is an industry-leading sales tool, empowering distributors, decorators, and dealers to create sleek, retail-like online stores for every customer – big or small.
+Since 2008, OMG has been on a mission to simplify the process of selling branded products and apparel to groups and improve the ordering experience.
+With easy-to-use tools and unmatched support, the OMG platform powers online stores for over 3,500 clients generating more than $1.5 billion in online sales.
 Learn more at www.ordermygear.com.

 Media Contact: Lauren Seip | email@example.com | 281-756-7915